 The Agreements, Treaties and Negotiated Settlements database is a valuable repository of information and examples of agreements between Aboriginal and Torres Strait Islander people and others in Australia, and between indigenous people and others overseas.
 The materials it contains can provide useful insights and resources for PBCs that are involved in agreement making.

-AIATSIS has also developed a Native Title Precedents Database that has a range of resources that are contributed by and shared between a number of the native title representative bodies around the country.
+AIATSIS has also developed a Native Title Precedents Database that has a range of resources that are contributed by and shared between a number of native title representative bodies around the country.

 There are also useful resources that have been developed by indigenous groups in other countries that have faced similar negotiation challenges to those confronting Aboriginal and Torres Strait Islander people in Australia.
 A useful and detailed resource developed for indigenous groups negotiating with mining companies in Canada is the IBA community toolkit.